ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 ### Configuring the API service

-If the cloud service is hosted in your own environment, you should configure the base URL of the API service via the {@link module:ckbox/ckboxconfig~CKBoxConfig#serviceOrigin `config.ckbox.serviceOrigin`} option:
+If you host the cloud service in your environment, you should configure the base URL of the API service via the {@link module:ckbox/ckboxconfig~CKBoxConfig#serviceOrigin `config.ckbox.serviceOrigin`} option:

 ```js
 import { CKBox } from '@ckeditor/ckeditor5-ckbox';